 Having multiple orgasms is not just about using your PC muscle, it’s also about allowing the energy that usually flows out of you at the point of orgasm, to flow elsewhere in your body.
-When you’re nearing the point of orgasm, notice the build up of energy (heat) in the lower part of your body, and begin to do deep breathing while visualizing the energy up towards your chest and head.
+When you’re nearing the point of orgasm, notice the build up of energy (sometimes this feels like heat) in the lower part of your body, and begin to do deep breathing while visualizing the energy moving up towards your chest and head.

 - Let yourself go, see where it takes you.

 The final stage of this exercise is to let yourself have an orgasm, while using the techniques learned above including breath, awareness, and squeezing your PC muscle.
 The first time you try this, let yourself orgasm, but squeeze your PC muscle just as you feel yourself going "over the top".
 It might not work the first time, but the worst that happens is that you’ve had an orgasm and you have to try again.

 - Use your breath, PC muscle, and awareness to orgasm without ejaculating.
 As you practice the last step above, you may find that you can get to the point of no return, pass it, and experience a tingly orgasm without ejaculating.
 Don’t expect the orgasm to feel the same as an orgasm you have with ejaculating.
 Non-ejaculatory orgasms feel different, but they can be very pleasurable.